tiagofssampaio/magento2-campaigns/README.md

   - Instead of using a product selection, use catalog rules to create a listing (the last suggestion would be super important performance wise)
   - Create an index for the campaign product listing page
   - Add field to style the campaign tag
+  - Improve cache management

+## Notes

+  - After editing or adding a campaign, make sure you follow the cache invalidation intructions (clear it)